fsalamancar/IBD-NLP-RiskPrediction/README.md

-# Predicting Risk of Worsening in IBD Patients using NLP on Reddit and Twitter
+# Predicting Risk of Worsening in IBD Patients using NLP on Reddit

 ## Justification
 Patients often share symptoms and early warning signs of worsening conditions in forums and social media.
 A model capable of recognizing language associated with worsening may serve as a population surveillance tool and generate clinical hypotheses.

 ## Research Question
-Can we predict, with useful accuracy, the risk of worsening or relapse in IBD patients based on the language they use on Reddit and Twitter?
+Can we predict, with useful accuracy, the risk of worsening or relapse in IBD patients based on the language they use on Reddit?

 ## General Objective
 Develop an NLP pipeline to identify posts indicative of worsening/relapse in users discussing IBD on Reddit and Twitter, and evaluate its performance and main linguistic signals.